 All media watercolour paper.
-Limited edition size.

 Artists and Designers Books are a work of art in itself.

-These Concertina style sketchbooks allow you can create a dynamic storybook piece with your illustrations, text and collage.
+These Concertina style sketchbooks allow you to create a dynamic storybook piece with your illustrations, text and collage.
 Span and connect your ideas in one continuous format rather than separate sections or record a landscape, cityscape or seascape in one panoramic view.

 A unique version of the traditional Illustrated Japanese Scroll (Emakimono) used in the 16th century, this concertina style sketchbook is finished in black fabric wrapped heavy covers and an elastic fastener to easily keep it safe for transport and storage.

 Perfect for depicting long panoramic views, story board-like sequences, a project or fashion design portfolio, architectural lay-outs, or as a photo and presentation album.

 These sketchbooks are suitable for all drawing (pencil, charcoal, pastels, markers) and water-based media (ink, watercolour, gouache) and it features one long sheet of paper folded into 18 workable pages.

 The length of the paper in these Concertina style books was carefully cosidered to allow artists to create their art projects or studies, in special limited editions, where you can make evident the creative process development is as valuable as the final results.

 The thick paper (watercolour medium surface texture, 350gsm) in these sketchbooks is suitable for wet media as it is more resistant to distortion and buckling when compared to thinner stock, and is also less likely to allow the artwork to bleed through to the other side of the paper.

 Although suitable for many types of art, it is best to avoid the use of oil paint as this may stain the paper and cause it to deteriorate.